aiven/devportal/docs/products/kafka/kafka-connect/howto/s3-sink-connector-aiven.rst

 Create a S3 sink connector with Aiven CLI
 '''''''''''''''''''''''''''''''''''''''''''''''

-To create the connector, execute the following :ref:`Aiven CLI command <avn_service_connector_create>`, replacing the ``SERVICE_NAME`` with the name of the Aiven service where the connector needs to run:
+To create the connector, execute the following :ref:`Aiven CLI command <avn_service_connector_create>`, replacing the ``SERVICE_NAME`` with the name of the existing Aiven for Apache Kafka® service where the connector needs to run:

 ::

     avn service connector create SERVICE_NAME @s3_sink.json

-Check the connector status with the following command, replacing the ``SERVICE_NAME`` with the Aiven service and the ``CONNECTOR_NAME`` with the name of the connector defined before:
+Check the connector status with the following command, replacing the ``SERVICE_NAME`` with the existing Aiven for Apache Kafka® service and the ``CONNECTOR_NAME`` with the name of the connector defined before:

 ::

     avn service connector status SERVICE_NAME CONNECTOR_NAME

-Verify in the target S3 bucket, the presence of the topic and the data
+With the connection in place, verify that the data is flowing to the target S3 bucket.

 Example: define a S3 sink connector